andreabradpitto/Mentore-Group-Project/guide/help.md

 ### Main page (1/7)

-This is the first page you see when first launching mentore.
+This is the first page you see when first launching Mentore.
 Use this page to access all the functionalities of this tool.
 You will be albe to use the **Recently used subjects** feature once you have selected some of them.